-Here are the top Tips to Use Neem Oil for Houseplants to save them from potential problems and pests!
+Use Neem Oil for Indoor Plants to save them from pests and diseases naturally.
 It gives you an organic and safe solution!

-If you want to get rid of pests and other problems for your indoor plants, then follow these Tips to Use Neem Oil for Houseplants!
+If you want to get rid of pest problems for your indoor plants without using chemicals then follow these Tips to Use Neem Oil for Houseplants!

 Read about coconut oil uses in the garden here

 Using pesticides for houseplants can be really harmful as research indicates that exposure to them can lead to lymphoma, leukemia, brain, breast, kidney, lung, ovarian, pancreatic, prostate, and stomach cancer.

 So, what is the best alternative?
 This is where the neem oil comes to your rescue!
 Being completely natural and amazingly potent in killing most of the house pests, it does its job organically, posing no harm in any way.
 It is also safe for your kids and pets.

 According to this study, the bodies of insects absorb the neem compounds as if they were the real hormones, and this blocks their endocrine systems.
 The resulting deep-seated behavioral and physiological aberrations leave the insects confused and make their brain and bodies unable to reproduce, and their populations plummet.

 Blocking the larvae from molting is the neem’s most important quality, which prevents the pests from multiplying further.
 While it doesn’t kill them instantly, they stop feeding on plants and die a slow death.

 The best part is neem oil does not harm the plant in any way when used in the specified amount.